 Valentine Tea for Two - A Dessert for you and your Special Someone

-I'm thinking of a valentine tea for two.
+I'm thinking of a valentine teatime for two.
 Even though I've been busy lately, I can't let Valentine's Day go without a little recognition.
 Perhaps that is all the more reason that we should stop and enjoy the company of the one we have declared our love to.

 I'll admit that this was a "same day"